DaehwanKimLab/hisat2/MANUAL.markdown

 Sets the penalty for each pair of non-canonical splice sites (e.g. non-GT/AG).
 Default: 3.

 </td></tr>
-<tr><td id="hisat2-options-pen-intronlen">
+<tr><td id="hisat2-options-pen-canintronlen">

-[`--pen-intronlen`]: #hisat2-options-pen-intronlen
+[`--pen-canintronlen`]: #hisat2-options-pen-canintronlen

-    --pen-intronlen <func>
+    --pen-canintronlen <func>

 </td><td>

+Sets the penalty for long introns with canonical splice sites so that alignments with shorter introns are preferred to those with longer ones.
+Default: G,-8,1

+</td></tr>
+<tr><td id="hisat2-options-pen-noncanintronlen">

+[`--pen-noncanintronlen`]: #hisat2-options-pen-noncanintronlen

+    --pen-noncanintronlen <func>

+</td><td>

-Sets the penalty for long introns so that alignments with shorter introns are preferred to those with longer ones.
+Sets the penalty for long introns with noncanonical splice sites so that alignments with shorter introns are preferred to those with longer ones.
 Default: G,-8,1

 </td></tr>
 <tr><td id="hisat2-options-min-intronlen">

 [`--min-intronlen`]: #hisat2-options-min-intronlen